defl/videoprocessor/README.md

 **Renderer shows black screen - with valid input**

-- Are you sure you're capturing something which is outside of what the card can pass along.
-4k>30 with Blackmagic Recorder 4K mini will lead to this.?
+- Are you sure you're capturing something which is outside of what the card can pass along?
+For example 4k>30 with Blackmagic Recorder 4K mini will lead to this.
 - Did you set the correct output display modes in madVR?
 (2160p23, 2160p24 etc)?

 **I have frame drops or similar performance problems**